-It’s only February, but Manchester City already won their second trophy of the season.
-It was by no means a walk in the park though for Pep Guardiola’s men.
-Kepa Arrizabalaga’s on-pitch antics and his refusal to be substituted will probably make the headlines, bit below that story actually laid a decent performance by Chelsea.
+It’s only February, but Manchester City have already won their second trophy of the season.
+However, winning this final was by no means a walk in a park.
+Kepa Arrizabalaga’s on-pitch antics and his refusal to be substituted will probably make the headlines, but whoever looks past that will see a decent performance by Chelsea.
 Playing a lot more defensively paid dividends, even though City took home the silverware due to better spot kicks.

 Tactical analysis and match report by Erik Elias.